Mannsingh22/CV/README.md

 (431) 866 7575 vickyarora.singh@gmail.com

 Professional Summary
-Highly analytical, results-driven, young man works quickly and accurately under tight deadlines.
-Capable of working independently with minimum supervision, and committed to providing high quality service to every work, with focus on health, safety and other issues.
-Professional, capable, and motivated individual who consistently performs in challenging environments.
+A highly analytical, results-driven, young man who works quickly and accurately under tight deadlines.
+Capable of working independently with minimum supervision, and committed to providing high quality service to every work, with a focus on health, safety, and other issues.
+A professional, capable, and motivated individual who consistently performs in challenging environments.
 Ambitious and goal oriented with clear vision of future objectives.
 Skills
 •	Quick Learner
 •	Friendly and helpful
 •	Dedicated team player
 •	Superior problem-solving skills
 •	Hardworking and self-motivated
-•	Fluent in English and a little familiar to French
+•	Fluent in English and a little familiar with French
 •	Outstanding command over Arithmetic Calculations
-•	Proficient in Basic computer, Microsoft Word and Internet
+•	Proficient in Basic computer, Microsoft Word, and Internet
 •	Earnest business practices
 Education
 Cegep de la Gaspesie et des llesies | Mobile Application Development